-The emulator pod and individual chips can be programmed in-system through ICE-Cube or MiniProg, using PSoC Designer or an external factory programmer.
+The emulator pod and individual chips can be programmed in-system through the ICE-Cube or MiniProg, using PSoC Designer or an external factory programmer.
 You may need in-circuit programming, either from a manufacturing or an insystem, field-update standpoint.

-This application note provides programming timing and vectors so that developers and programmer vendors can create their own in-system programming solutions for a PSoC device.
+This application note provides the programming timing and vectors so that developers and programmer vendors can create their own in-system programming solutions for a PSoC device.

 There are two participants in the programming procedure: the programmer and the target device.
 The programmer communicates serially with the target.
 The programmer supplies the clocking and sends commands to the target.
-The target receives data from the programmer and supplies data upon a read request.
+The supplies the clocking and sends commands to the target.
+The Table 1.
+Pin Names and Drive Strength Requirements target receives data from the programmer and supplies data upon a read request.
 The target drives the data line only upon request from the programmer.
-The programmer programs the target with the program image contained in the <PROJECT NAME>.hex file, which is generated by PSoC Designer.
-Refer to Appendix B on page 13 for more information on Intel .hex file format.
+The programmer programs the target with the program image contained in the <PROJECT NAME> .hex file, which is generated by PSoC Designer.
+Refer to Appendix B on page 11 for more information regarding the Intel .hex file format.

 The critical pin connections between the programmer and the target are listed in Table 1.
-This includes: 2 signal pins, a reset pin, a power pin, and a ground pin.
+This includes: 2 signal pins, a reset pin, a power pin and a ground pin.
 Other pins must be left floating.
 The pin naming conventions and drive strength requirements are also listed in Table 1.